All Episodes

 U.S. crude oil production shattered a 47-year output record this past November, according to the U.S. Energy Department, as oil production from shale now continues to upend global supply patterns.

-Well, why do you think that the Middle East, why do you think the Saudis and the Cart and OPEC and others, why do you think they reduced oil going back a couple of years ago?
+Well, why do you think that the middle, why do you think the Saudis and the CART and OPEC and others, why do you think they reduced oil going back a couple of years ago?

-It was all because of shale production in the United States and a desire to run the United States out of the uh out of this business.
+It was all because of shale production in the United States and a desire to run the United States out of this business.

-You know, the new record probably is not gonna last.
+You know, the new record probably is not going to last.

-The U.S. government is forecasting we're gonna hit 11 billion million barrels per day later this year.
+The U.S. government is forecasting we're going to hit 11 million barrels per day later this year.

-The president opened Anwar, Dakota pipeline, you know, the what's the other pipeline?
+The president opened NWAR, Dakota Pipeline, what's the other pipeline?

-And, you know, amazing things are gonna happen out of this.
+And, you know, amazing things are going to happen out of this.

 Think about it.

-The U.S. doesn't have to worry anymore about what they're gonna do in the Middle East, at least for the time being, unless America's stupid enough to retreat because they're buying the media narrative on Donald Trump and all they want to do is is attack Donald Trump and and we still have so many deep staters in there it's ridiculous.
+The U.S. doesn't have to worry anymore about what they're going to do in the Middle East, at least for the time being, unless America's stupid enough to retreat because they're buying the media narrative on Donald Trump and all they want to do is attack Donald Trump.

 The American people get it in terms of how the government failed and they blame the government failures and Broward County Sheriff and the FBI on this shooting down in Florida and how every sign was missed.